ucan-wg/spec/README.md

 ## 2.5 Delegation

 Delegation is the act of granting another principal (the delegate) the capability to use a resource that another has (the delegator).
-A constructuve "witness" acts as the authorizaton proof for a delegation.
-Witnesses are either the owning principal's signature or a UCAN with access to that capability in its scope.
+A constructuve "proof" acts as the authorizaton proof for a delegation.
+Proofs are either the owning principal's signature or a UCAN with access to that capability in its scope.

 Each direct delegation leaves the action at the same level or diminishes it.
-The only exception is in "rights amplification," where a delegation MAY be proven by one-or-more witnesses of different types if part of the resource's semantics.
+The only exception is in "rights amplification," where a delegation MAY be proven by one-or-more proofs of different types if part of the resource's semantics.

 Note that delegation is a separate concept from invocation [§2.8](#28-invocation).
 Delegation is the act of granting a capability to another, not the act of using it (invocation), which has additional requirements.